MdMohsinHaider/java-program/README.md

 25. WAJP to print the even index elements of the array.
 26. WAJP to print the even elements of the array.
 27. WAJP to count all the even numbers of the array.
-28. WAJP to print and count all the three digit numbers of the array.
+28. WAJP to print and count all the three-digit numbers of the array.
 29. WAJP to print sum and average of all the elements of array.
 30. WAJP to print the Biggest element, Smallest element and their difference in the array.
 31. For the given array of Strings, print and count all the Strings which has even number of characters.
-32. For the given array of Strings, print the largest string and smallest string.
+32. For the given array of Strings, print the largest string and the smallest string.
 33. WAJP to print each element of the array in reverse order.
-34. WAJP to print alternate element of the array from end.
+34. WAJP to print an alternate element of the array from end.
 35. WAJP to  swap two index values of the array.
 36. WAJP to insert an element at certain position of the array.
 37. WAJP to remove an element from the certain position of the array.
-38. WAJP to check no is even or odd without using if else/Conditional Operator statement .
+38. WAJP to check no is even or odd without using if else/Conditional Operator statement.
 39. WAJP to print and count all the prime numbers of the array.
 40. WAJP to rotate each element of an array by one position in right side.
 41. WAJP to rotate all the elements of array k position to its right.